hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * sleepmsec <milliseconds_int_var_or_value>

 * !label <label_id>

   a directive to mark the current location/address in the program where this directive is encountered

-  This can be the destination of either if-goto|if-jump or if-call or call or jump|goto or checkjump
+  This can be the destination of either if-goto|if-jump or jump|goto or checkjump

-  ie destination of conditional/unconditional jumps as well as calls.
+  ie act as the destination of conditional/unconditional jumps

+* !func <func_id> [<func_arg1_name> <func_arg2_name> ...]

+  a directive to mark the current location/address in the program where this directive is encountered as a function and inturn its name.

+  Additional specify a list of function arguments.

+  * these function arguments can inturn be only used as src operands and not as destination operands

+  * the caller can currently only pass variables and not literal values wrt these args.

+  Any function has access to the global variables, as well as the function arguments specified directly wrt it.
+It doesnt have access to function arguments specified wrt any of its parent callers.

+  One needs to end the func body with a ret instruction

 * if condition check